Karimbou/flutter_course_defaults/README.md

-# Flutter course defaults for the App Brewery's Flutter Course
+# Flutter course updates for the App Brewery's Flutter Course
  This repo is meant to help us students with the outdated flutter and flutter recources from the AppBrewery's (https://appbrewery.com/) excellent course flutter bootcamp with dart.

  https://github.com/londonappbrewery/Flutter-Course-Resources

  I have updated the code to use the actual version of Flutter (pubspec.yaml) and Widgets (like TextButton instead of FlatButton).